Robo-Meister/ai-context-framework/docs/goal-driven-feedback-loop.md

 - Compare collected feedback against the defined objective and metrics.
 - Identify patterns, anomalies, and root causes of success or shortfalls.
 - Use historical context to distinguish action-driven effects from external trends.
+- Surface lightweight analytics (gap, baseline, momentum) alongside suggested actions so downstream systems can quickly understand why a recommendation was made.

 ## 5. Adjust and Iterate
 - Refine or reprioritize tactics based on analytical insights.